Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Storage of IP addresses (Orphanet web traffic tool and Google analytics)

 IP addresses are automatically recorded by our IT system in server logs during one year, only for security analysis purposes.
 Orphanet uses Google Analytics to analyse our audience and this data is presented in an anonymised format.
-Only IP addresses as personal data are collected and are not accessible to the Orphanet IT team through the Google Analytics interface.
+IP addresses are the only personal data collected and are not accessible to the Orphanet IT team through the Google Analytics interface.
 In this scope, the IP addresses of our visitors, as well as their connections and information concerning their browsers, are collected by the company Google Inc. and are processed by servers in the USA and are likely to be shared with or communicated to third parties charged with processing this data for Google Inc.: these third parties could be situated outside of the European Union.

 The data collected by Google Analytics are kept for 14 months.